andrejli/my-first-blog/README.md

 # 🛡️ Secure Terminal LMS 📚⚡

 >[!CAUTION]
 >This project is made with AI!
-This README may be inaccurate.
+This README may be inaccurate and is still under development.

 A **production-ready** Learning Management System (LMS) built with Django, featuring comprehensive security, terminal-inspired dark theme, calendar integration, and **safe source code upload** capabilities for programming courses.